alf45tar/ix4-300d/README.md

 During Debian installation you selected your primary network interface and the proper configuration file has been created.

-If you want to use the the second ethernet ports like a LAN port of your switch/router you need a bridge.
+If you want to use the second ethernet ports like a LAN port of your switch/router you need a bridge.

 The create a bridge between `eth0` and `eth1`:

 1. Install the `bridge-utils` package

    ```
    apt install bridge-utils
    ```